scriptituk/xfade-easing/README.md

 ### Testing

 The custom FFmpeg version has been built and tested on Mac with `clang` and Ubuntu Linux with `gcc`.
-It uses C99 features so expect some warnings.
 Any advice on building for Windows would be appreciated.

 ---